Vrangz/NASA-APOD-url-collector/README.md

 - to  : defines end date in "2006-01-02" format
 ```

-Example `curl` calls:
+Example curl calls:

-The following example will return todays picture url of the day
+Gets todays picture url of the day
 ```bash
 curl "http://localhost:8080/api/v1/nasa/pictures"
 ```

-The following example will return all the pictures url from days 2023-01-01 to 2023-01-05
+Gets all the pictures url from days 2023-01-01 to 2023-01-05
 ```bash
 curl "http://localhost:8080/api/v1/nasa/pictures?from=2023-01-01&to=2023-01-05"
 ```